jfo/blog/source/drafts/sild13.md

 The only thing left in sild.c is the main() function, so I'll rename that to main.c

-Now, to get an executable, I would compile each library module into an object file and then link them all together, just like Andrew said.
+Now, to get an executable, I would compile each library module (including main.c itself) into an object file and then link them all together, just like Andrew said originally.

 ```
 cc utils.c -o